jasonm23/onlisp-markdown/onlisp.md

 (D C NIL)
 ```

-The deﬁnition of condlet can be understood as a generalization of the def-
+The deﬁnition of condlet can be understood as a generalization of the definition
-inition of our-let.
+of our-let.
 The latter makes its body into a function, which is applied
 to the results of evaluating the initial-value forms.
 A condlet expands into code
 which deﬁnes a local function with labels; within it a cond clause determines
 which set of initial-value forms will be evaluated and passed to the function.